CleanCut/invaders/audio/contributions/jimz-dallmo/README.md

 # overview

-all audio files are edited from the downloads from royalty-free audio clips in [pixabay][link-0].
+all audio files are edited from the royalty-free audio clips in [pixabay][link-0].

 # the list of audio and the corresponding link in pixabay
 1. [explode - bomb-explosion-type-2-235813][link-1]